Regional Representative Statement of Responsibility

 The Advisory Council is composed of high-level state officials, charged with criminal and juvenile justice planning and resource management, and tribal government as well as regional representatives elected from and by the individual members of the NCJA to represent NCJA’s four regions.

-The Advisory Council meets twice a year:
+The Advisory Council meets once per year:

 Advisory Council Member Responsibilities